cossacklabs/product-docs/acra/security-controls/searchable-encryption/_index.md

 There are also some considerations to take into account when configuring database column to be be both searchable and encrypted.
 See [DB indexes]({{< ref "/acra/configuring-maintaining/optimizations/db_indexes.md#searchable-encryption" >}}) page for more on that.

+## Limitations

+Open Source (CE) version does offer core search functionality, which is sufficiently secure for usage in non-security-critical workloads.

+* Rotating searchable encryption keys (not a very big problem unless you use SE really a lot)
+* Entropy management - CE allows you to generate search indexes as insecure as you want, without warning you.
+* Ability to store search hashes separate from ciphertext (coming eventually), so search in CE limits you to databases that support functional indexes.
+* Performance optimisations - the way data is fetched, stored and processed is as straightforward as possible, which has certain performance costs.
+* No data normalization - in open-source version, data normalization duties are laid on database administrator / application developer, thus index efficiency is completely dependent on end-user.

+# Searchable encryption EE

+AcraEE features extended tooling to make use of searchable encryption in production environments with heavy security risks.
+This section will feature description of additional tooling of EE version once updated documentation is finalized.